openintegrationhub/openintegrationhub/Guidelines/ServiceAPIGuidelines.md

 * GET requests are used to read either a single or a collection resource.
 GET with Body is forbidden.
 * GET requests for individual resources will usually generate a 404 if the resource does not exist
-* GET requests for collection resources may return either 200 (if the collection is empty) or 404 (if the collection is missing)
+* GET requests for collection resources may return either 200 (if the collection is empty) or 404 (if the collection does not exist)
 * GET requests must NOT have a request body payload

 ### POST